vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 These metrics apply only to the sum of fees for the epoch in question.
 That is, the metrics are reset to zero for all parties at the end of the epoch.
-If the reward account balance is 0 at the end of the epoch for a given market, any parties with non-zero metrics will not be rewarded for that epoch and their metric scores do not roll over (they are still zeroed).
+If the reward account balance is `0` at the end of the epoch for a given recurring transfer, any parties with non-zero metrics will not be rewarded for that epoch and their metric scores do not roll over (they are still zeroed).

 Fee-based reward metrics (the total fees paid/received by each party as defined above) are stored in [LNL checkpoints](./0073-LIMN-limited_network_life.md) and are restored after a checkpoint restart to ensure rewards are not lost.